Luke 10, 41-42

 Martha obviously had a very open home.

-How often have we entertained and at the end of the evening have realised that we had been more concerned about the soufflé than our guests?
+How often have we entertained and at the end of the evening realised that we had been more concerned about the soufflé than our guests?
 The ‘worry and distraction’ [v41] took away from the importance of the moment.

 Always remember, food tastes better when it is shared with someone, therefore relating and conversing is part of a good meal.